homermultitext/documentation/docs/editors/tech-check/index.md

 ---

-We'll use three categories of software.
-You can participate at any level your software allows.
-Please try the tests for each level, and complete the online registration form.
+We use three categories of software.
+You can participate in a HMT project editorial team at any level your software allows.
+Please try the tests for each level to determine what role you can play.

 ## 1. Consultant